-Prior to working with the Trust, Gemma gained an MSc in Ecology at the University of Aberdeen and was employed in the south of England in the field of marine environmental education.
-She has most recently completed her PGCE in secondary science at the University of Leicester.
+Prior to working with the Trust, Gemma gained an MSc in Ecology at the University of Aberdeen where her studies focused on cetacean ecology and she was employed in the south of England in the field of marine environmental education.
+She has more recently completed her PGCE in secondary science at the University of Leicester.

 Volunteer Coordinator & Marketing Officer

 Morven is tasked with recruiting and managing volunteers - both land based placements and aboard Silurian.
 Morven is also charged with promoting the Trust and managing the image libraries.
 She is also responsible for managing the Trust's membership and sponsorship schemes and engaging with supporters.